 - Detailed improvement marking will take place weekly within English and maths.
 For other subjects, it will take place each half-term. - Improvement marking will focus on the learning objective and success criteria for the lesson.
-It should be differentiated, and move children on in their learning. - At the end of the work, an improvement comment will be written.
+It should be differentiated, and move children on in their learning. - Three places where a child has been successful in their learning will be highlighted green these should relate to the comment / success criteria. - At the end of the work, an improvement comment will be written.
 It may first inform the child what they have been doing well, and then ask them to make an improvement.
 This comment will provide the children with something to do, to extend/reinforce their learning.
 It may be scaffolded, or it may involve further practice. - Children will be given adequate time to respond.